Internship-Process-Automation-with-AI/backend/README.md

 ```

 ### Degree Program Configuration
-Edit `src/llm/degree_programs_data_en.py` for English degree programs or `src/llm/degree_programs_data_fi.py` for Finnish degree programs to add or modify degree programs and their evaluation criteria.
+Edit `src/llm/degree_programs_data.py` to add or modify degree programs and their evaluation criteria.
+The system supports both Finnish and English degree programs with automatic language detection.

 ## 🔧 Development